Maharaja's College, Kochi: Library

-The college library is 135 years old and has a collection of nearly one lakh (hundred thousand) books, including a prestigious collection of rare literature books.
+The college library is 135 years old and has a collection of nearly one lakh (hundred thousand) books, including a collection of rare literature books.
 The reference section itself has 2000 books.
-However, lack of space is one of the vexing problems of the library.
-A reference and information section, inter-library networking and Internet facility are some of the immediate requirements of the library.

 Sport facilities

 The university has 18 acres of land specifically dedicated to sports, including a 400-meter synthetic track, football and cricket grounds, courts for field hockey, volleyball, basketball, kho-kho, kabaddi and badminton, futsal, table tennis, carrom, chess, wrestling, weightlifting, judo, powerlifting etc.